Last Updated on May 21, 2021 by Helga Dosa

 Teeth were also viewed as objects of vanity, and searches were conducted for materials to beautify them.
-Toothpastes were made by blending pumice powder (variety of light spongy volcanic rock used as an abrasive) , chio putty (a metallic powder), baking soda and sodium bicarbonate (salt in the form of powder used as a key component in baking powder and self-rising flour)
+Basically, Toothpastes were made by blending pumice powder (a variety of light spongy volcanic rock used as an abrasive) , chio putty (a metallic powder), baking soda, and sodium bicarbonate (salt in the form of powder used as a key component in baking powder and self-rising flour)

 Bad breath was relieved with miraculous pills that Romans sold in the markets.
-They had the need to subdue the thick scents of heavy drinking from their “yesterdays.”
-They spent their time doing exactly that, continuing to lush along with the tunes of great Roman songs- such as the “Fescennia”- perhaps the equivalent to modern day drinking songs.
+They had the need to subdue the thick scents of heavy drinking from their “yesterdays”.
+They spent their time doing exactly that.
+Then, they continued to lush along with the tunes of great Roman songs- such as the “Fescennia”- perhaps the equivalent to modern-day drinking songs.
 These pills were manufactured by Cosmo, a famous Roman perfume maker.
 About them, however, Martial wrote “…furthermore, the pestiferous breath will be mixed with these pills, therefore stinking much more, a double amount of bad breath that will fire out even further!”

-The work that went into the production of cosmetics was leveraged by use of female slaves called cosmetae.
+Firstly the work that went into the production of cosmetics was leveraged by the use of female slaves called cosmetae.
 They came in handy and spent their days dissolving various ingredients in their own saliva.
 The result was then set into small containers.
-Ingredients were mixed together with spatulas, small spoons and ring shaped mixers made of wood, bone, ivory, amber, glass or metal.
+Ingredients were mixed together with spatulas, small spoons, and ring-shaped mixers made of wood, bone, ivory, amber, glass, or metal.

-It was common of the Romans to whip various beauty masks to counteract the aging of the skin and cancel out imperfections such as freckles, skin flakes, and sun spots.
+It was common for the Romans to whip various beauty masks to counteract the aging of the skin and cancel out imperfections such as freckles, skin flakes, and sunspots.

-These masks could also be produced using vegetarian based ingredients like lentils, honey, barley, lupine (any of a number of leguminous plants which bear tall clusters of flowers), or fennel.
-These could be added to an essence of rose or myrrh.
-Animal derived bases for cosmetics included frail deer horns, excrements of kingfisher, mouse or crocodile, placenta, marrow, genitalia, bile, calve, horse or mule’s urine.
-These ingredients were blended with oils, goose grease, basil juice, oregano seeds, hawthorn, sulphur, honey and vinegar.
-The masks obtained with mule’s urine seemed to be efficient only if utilized in the moment that the “Dog Constellation was Rising.”
+These masks could also be produced using vegetarian-based ingredients.
+They used ingredients like lentils, honey, barley, lupine, or fennel. (any of a number of leguminous plants which bear tall clusters of flowers).
+These could be added to the essence of rose or myrrh.
+Animal-derived bases for cosmetics included frail deer horns, excrements of kingfisher, mouse or crocodile, placenta, marrow, genitalia, bile, calve, horse, or mule’s urine.
+These ingredients were blended with oils, goose grease, basil juice, oregano seeds, hawthorn, sulfur, honey, and vinegar.
+The masks obtained with the mule’s urine seemed to be efficient only if utilized in the moment that the “Dog Constellation was Rising.”

 Perfumes deserve some special attention.
 Archaeological findings show us how the use of perfume was widespread among the Romans.
-However, it wasn’t distilled perfume as we know it today (the distillation process was introduced by the Arabs and wasn’t even known until the 9th century): plant essences were obtained by squeezing and macerating leaves, roots, petals and flowers.
-The base of a perfume was an oily substance called onfacio.
-It was made by macerating olives or grape juice, which was called agresto.
+However, it wasn’t distilled perfume as we know it today.
+The distillation process was introduced by the Arabs and wasn’t even known until the 9th century.
+Plant essences were obtained by squeezing and macerating leaves, roots, petals, and flowers.
+The base of perfume was an oily substance called onfacio.
+It was made by macerating olives or grape juice, which was called Agresto.
 The perfumed substances were mixed along with dyes.

 Imperial times were ready for Alexandria, the central point (at the time) of spices and aromatic herbs commerce.
-From here, they shippws to Rome, Preneste, Naples, and Capua.
-These cities housed the top manufactures of perfumes and fragrances.
+From here, they shipped to Rome, Preneste, Naples, and Capua.
+These cities housed the top manufacturers of perfumes and fragrances.